-Students may start courses before the admissions process is completed but must have all pieces submitted within 10 weeks.
+Students may start courses before the admissions process is completed, but must have all materials submitted within 5 weeks.

-Pieces which must be included in the file before being considered for graduate admission are:
+Materials which must be included in the file before being considered for graduate admission are:

-- Description of the Discontinuous Contraction of the Discontinuous granting institution.
+- Difficial transcripts from the baccalaureate degreegranting institution.
 Transcripts are also required from any graduate institutions if a student is transferring hours to OCU.
-Transcripts must come directly from the sending institution to OCU's College of Adult and Graduate Studies via fax or via mail in a sealed envelope. - [©] Completed and signed application and application fee paid (non-refundable). - □ 1 Ministry Reference Forms (Master of Arts program only)
+Transcripts must come directly from the sending institution to OCU's College of Adult and Graduate Studies via fax or via mail in a sealed envelope. - D Completed and signed application and application fee paid (non-refundable). - 1 Ministry Reference Form (Master of Arts program only).

-Readmit: See Applicable Catalog on p.
-23.
+Readmit: See Applicable Catalog, p.28.